nsonika/ERPSystem/README.md

-# Entne ERP Management System
+# ERP System

 ## Overview

-Entne ERP Management System is a web-based application designed to manage various aspects of an enterprise resource planning system, including products, orders, and dashboard analytics.
+ERP Management System is a web-based application designed to manage various aspects of an enterprise resource planning system, including products, orders, and dashboard analytics.
+The system utilizes local storage to store product and order data, ensuring seamless user experience without the need for a backend database.

 ## Features

 - **User Authentication**: Secure user authentication using Firebase authentication.
-- **Dashboard**: Provides an overview of total products, orders, and analytics using Chart.js.
+- **Dashboard**: Provides an overview of total products, orders, and analytics.
 - **Product Management**: Allows admin to add, edit, and delete products.
-- **Order Management**: Enables admin to add, edit, and delete orders, and view orders with a filter calendar.
+- **Order Management**: Enables admin to view, edit, and delete orders, and view orders with a filter calendar.
 - **Responsive Design**: Responsive layout ensures an optimal viewing experience across different devices.

 ## Technologies Used